 type Interface type.
-For more information, use the question mark (?) online help function. interface-path-id Either a physical interface instance or a virtual interface instance as follows: • Physical interface instance.
-Naming notation is rack/slot/module/port and a slass between values is required as part of the notation. • rack: Chassis number of the rack. • slot: Physical slot number of the modular services card or line card. module: Module number.
-A physical layer interface module (PLIM) is always 0. • port : Physical port number of the interface.
-Note In references to a Management Ethernet interface located on a route processor card, the physical slot number is alphanumeric (RSP0 RP0 or RP1) and the module is CPU0.
-Example: interface MgmtEth0/RSP0 RP1/CPU0/0. • Virtual interface instance.
+For more information, use the question mark (?) online help function. interface-path-id Either a physical in nterface instance or a virtual interface instance as follows: • Physical interface instance.
+Naming notation is rack/slot/module/port and a slash between values is required as part of the notation. ∘ rack : C hassis number of the rack. ∘ slot : Ph sysical slot number of the modular services card or line card. module: Module number.
+A physical layer interface module (PLIM) is alway 0. port: Physical port number of the interface. proc RP1 ferences to a Management Ethernet interface located on a route essor card, the physical slot number is alphanumeric (RSP0 RP0 or) and the module is CPU0.
+Example: interface MgmtEth0/RSP0 RP1 J0/0. • Virtual interfa ace instance.
 Number range varies depending on interface type.
-For more information about the syntax for the router, use the question mark (?) online help function. input Attaches the specified policy map to the input interface. output Attaches the specified policy map to the output interface. location node-id (Optional) Displays detailed QoS information for the designated node.
-The node-id argument is entered in the rack/slot/module notation.
+For more information help function. ion about the syntax for the router, use the question mark (?) online input Attaches the specif ied policy map to the input interface. output Attaches the specif ried policy map to the output interface.

+location node-id